 Can I Add Other Fish to my Betta Tank?

-Bettas can be housed with other fish under certain circumstances.
-You should research the behavior and requirements of each species before you add them to your tank.
+Under certain circumstances, Bettas can share an aquarium with other fish.
+Researching the behaviour and requirements of a species is vital before adding them to your Betta’s tank.

 If you’re considering adding other fish, be sure to check the tank size requirements for the total fish load and have proper filtration and aeration in place.